 Lysosomal Storage Disease Clinical Care Network

-Dr. John Barranger is acutely aware of the needs of many patients related to diagnosis, monitoring, participation in the Registry, and a place to get infusions.
+Dr. John Barranger was acutely aware of the needs of many patients related to diagnosis, monitoring, participation in the Registry, and a place to get infusions.
 Recognizing these unmet needs, he has decided to focus his energy on providing expert care for LSD patients.
 Through a new approach called the Lysosomal Storage Disease Clinical Care Network, he seeks to provide diagnostic and treatment services to patients in a site as close to their home as possible.
-Determining where his clinical sites will be most useful for the LSD community is an ongoing process.
+At present, he is determining where his clinical sites will be most useful for the LSD community.

-In order to decide where to locate LSDCCN clinics to best serve the community, please let Dr. Barranger know where you are and what services you need.
-Send an email or make a call.
-He will be happy talk to you.
+In order to decide where to locate LSDCCN clinics to best serve the community, please contact the LSCCN clinic at 412-734-4672 or email them at email@example.com to let them know where you are and what services you need.

 Lysosomal Storage Disease Network (LSD)